posativ/acrylamid/docs/installation.rst

 .. note::

-    Avoid removing ``translitcodec`` egg after you started writing your blog.
+    Avoid removing ``unidecode`` egg after you started writing your blog.
 It might break all your permanent links.

 Additional Supported Modules